Intensive Academic English Program

 I'm planning to study international law for my master’s degree.
 Studying at ALP has given me the chance to cultivate my English skills and learn more about topics that are related to American society and the world, like history, art, and globalization.
 Learning these topics and many others has enhanced my knowledge and prepared me for my graduate studies.
 It has helped me in my future career, because in Saudi Arabia people have better job opportunities if their English skills are strong."Arwa Sharif - Saudi Arabia

 - Academic English – our courses focus on preparing students to study at university in the US.
 This includes essay writing, presentations, note-taking and discussions.
 But these skills are useful in other contexts too, such as the workplace.

 - Integrated skills – each class focuses on more than one skill, which is a more natural way to learn a language.

 - Thematic learning – grammar, vocabulary and pronunciation are best learned in context.
-In fall and spring semesters teachers explore different themes to provide content for students to discuss and write about.
-In summer project-based courses, teacher explore many aspects of one main theme.
+In fall and spring semesters teachers explore many different themes to provide content for students to discuss and write about.
+In each summer project-based course, teacher explore many aspects of one main theme.

 - Error correction – making errors is an important part of the learning process.
-We encourage as much spoken and written communication as possible, and provide plenty of oral and written feedback to help learners become more conscious of their language, and to help them improve.
+We encourage as much spoken and written communication as possible, and provide plenty of feedback to help you become more conscious of your language, and to help you improve.

 - Critical thinking – it’s not just about learning the language, but about learning to engage with themes and topics in individual ways.
-We teach students to be inquisitive and curious learners, and to really question what they see and read.
+We teach you to be inquisitive and curious, and to really question what you see and read.